6 Reasons You Should Train Your Dog

 The Benefits of Using a Dog Stroller

-Are you thinking about buying a dog stroller?
-It might seem strange to push your pup around town in a stroller.
-For young, healthy dogs, this would be a mistake.
-Dogs need lots of exercise and daily walks.
-But, there are a lot of times were letting your pup roll with you is better than having them walk: Senior Dogs: Your senior pup might only be able to manage a short walk.
+Dog strollers seem like an odd topic, I know.
+But while it might seem strange to push your pup around town in a dog stroller there are times when letting them ride is better than having them walk.
+While you likely won’t be rushing out to buy a stroller for your dog lets review a few instances where they can actually help out.
+Senior Dogs: Your senior pup might only be able to manage a short walk.
 Even if they’re in great shape and regularly enjoy walks with you, they may have the occasional flare up of joint pain and need to rest for a day.
-Rather than have them sit in the house, building mental and physical energy, you can put them in a stroller and take a long walk.
+Rather than have them sit in the house, getting stir crazy, you can put them in a stroller and take a long walk.
 Your senior dog gets the benefit of seeing and smelling the world while putting no stress on their joints.
-Injur
+Injured Dogs: If y

 What to Pack When Traveling with Your Dog